 This was your first shoot for Dwell - Were you excited about the assignment?

 How did you prepare going into the shoot?
-Did you scout the location or talk to the resident?
+Did you scout the location and spend time talking with the owner?

-Any funny or favorite moments from that shoot?
+Any funny and favorite moments from the shoot?

 Do you have a favorite image from the shoot?